Hayden Lake Watershed Improvement District

 Meet the Board

-Kristine BartzKristine Bartz (Board Member)
+Kristine BartzKristine Bartz (District Treasurer 2020-2025)

 Kristine became a year-round resident on Hayden Lake after 20 years of visiting the area and falling in love with the lake’s natural beauty.
-She was born and raised in Montana and graduated from Montana State University in Chemistry.
+She was born and raised in Montana and graduated from Montana State University with a degree in Chemistry.
 She shares the Improvement District’s passion for preserving and enhancing the quality of the watershed.
 “We’ll continue to see increased use of the lake and watershed because of the growth occurring in Kootenai County.
 It’s critical to have comprehensive watershed planning and management to protect our water quality for the future.”

-Steve Meyer, Board ChairmanSteve Meyer (Board Chairman)
+Steve Meyer, Board ChairmanSteve Meyer (Board Chairman 2015-2027)

-Steve Meyer is a long time Hayden Lake resident and altruist for Coeur d’ Alene, and it’s surrounding areas.
-He enjoys serving on the board of directors and volunteers his time and efforts to protect Hayden Lake’s water quality for everyone’s benefit.
+Steve Meyer is a long-time Hayden Lake resident and altruist for Coeur d’Alene and its surrounding areas.
+He enjoys serving on the Board of directors and volunteers his time and efforts to protect Hayden Lake’s water quality for everyone’s benefit.
 Steve also enjoys spending time with his children and grandchildren, swimming, and having fun in Hayden Lake’s warm summer water.

 Share this story: